 May 4, 2013

-Pujol has long been considered the best restaurant in Mexico City, and one of the best in Latin America.
+Pujol has long been regarded as the best restaurant in Mexico City and Central America, as well as one of the finest in Latin America.

-In 2013, during my first visit to Mexico City, I had the pleasure of dining at the original 13-table restaurant in Polanco, one of the capital's wealthier districts.
+On my first visit to Mexico City in 2013, I dined at the original 13-table restaurant in Polanco, one of the capital's wealthier districts.

-I delighted in the 10-course tasting menu, which featured signature dishes like Mole Madre, Mole Nuevo.
-It was an incredible deal at the time, just 890 pesos ($69).
+I was delighted with the 10-course tasting menu, featuring signature dishes such as Mole Madre and Mole Nuevo.
+It was an incredible deal at the time: just 890 pesos ($69).

-In 2013, Pujol ranked #3 in Latin America and #17 in the world.
-It has maintained its high standards and standings, ranking #12 in the world and #3 in Latin America in 2019.
+In 2013, Pujol ranked #3 in Latin America and #17 worldwide.
+It has maintained its high standards, ranking #24 in Latin America for 2024 and #33 globally in the same year.

 Quintonil